grey-elf/dm/docs/vl/3-research.md

 ##### Yagos Slevak

-Yagos Slevak (NE Rhennee human **master thief**, he/him) is the leader of the Fingers of Vecna among the Rhennee and in the region.
+[Yagos Slevak](dramatis-personae.md#yagos-slevak) is the leader of the Fingers of Vecna among the Rhennee and in the region.
 He is a weaselly, oily sycophant of a man who may seem helpless but is actually quite dangerous.

 - Rightfully mistrusted by most other Rhennee, but clannishness will still protect him unless outed as cultist
 - Will not reveal status as cultist of Vecna